vicmaburrito/Tic_tac_toe/README.md

 ## Testing

-- clone the repo
+- clone the repository with this command `$ git clone https://github.com/Gnwin/tic_tac_toe`
-- You can choose how many players
+- switch to test branch with this command `git checkout test`
-- You can choose the goal for the game score
+- at the root level of the project run the command `rspec`
-- When you choose the number of players, ask again the name of the players to start the game
+- see test results in the terminal

 ## Author